bukarinevg/servers-monitoring/README.md

 - implemented PHP8 features as attributes, enums, types definition, etc.
 - Handling api methods
 - Handling errors according to the HTTP status codes and not appropiate requests
+- CRON job for monitoring the servers runs every minute
 - Asynchronous requests to the servers
 - Email notifications for the server status changes